Fractured Magic: Egil Interlude V

 Kjell broke a loaf of bread and passed it around the circle while Helge offered Roman a basket of fruit.
 Roman took a small red berry and considered it, then pressed it to his tongue.
 It was fresh, sweet.
 These boys traveled lavishly.

 “Is a dare really worth your lives?” he asked.
-He met Leandros’ eyes by accident, and the alfar quickly dropped his gaze, a faint blush dusting the tips of his ears.
+He met Leandros’ eyes by accident, and the alfar quickly dropped his gaze, a faint blush still dusting the tips of his ears.
 Roman almost smiled.
 He’d never met an alfar so easy to discomfit.
-If he still worked for Unity, it would’ve been too easy to pull information from Alfheimr’s young prince.
+If he still worked for Unity, he would’ve found it too easy to pull information from Alfheimr’s young prince.

 “Yes,” Oskar said easily.